 The Dynasty Guru’s Top 50 Dynasty League Catchers, #1-20

-WELCOME BACK!!!
-Despite a scorching hot stove (I can’t believe the player you’re thinking of did or did not sign with the team you thought they would!), January and February can be some of the darkest months of the year (figuratively and literally).
-But fear not, restless readers.
+It’s been a slow off-season.
+Like, a really slow off-season.
+With the hot stove frigid, fantasy baseball players haven’t had many ways to quench their thirst, unless they’ve thrown themselves head-first into football, basketball, or hockey.
+January and February can be some of the darkest months of the year (figuratively and literally), but fear not, restless readers.
 The Dynasty Guru is here to the rescue.

 While you were celebrating the holidays and ushering in the New Year, our brave group of writers has been ranking, debating, re-ranking, re-debating, and re-re-ranking over 600 players for dynasty leagues.
-The fruits of our efforts will be filling January and February with the deepest, most thoroughly and painstakingly selected dynasty baseball rankings on the internet.
+The fruits of our efforts will be filling January, February, and even some of March with the deepest, most thoroughly and painstakingly selected dynasty baseball rankings on the internet.
 We have top-50s, top-125s, top-200s, top-500s (of course!), and even ultra-deep prospect rankings.

 The Dynasty Guru’s hard-working staff has spent countless hours crafting these rankings, and we hope you enjoy and continue to support our efforts.